PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 08:43:52
+Last updated: 2024-04-06 08:44:28
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: The farther you go, the sharper their blade.
+Just don't ever give them an opening. - Cal Jacobs